codepath/android_guides/Extended-ActionBar-Guide.md

 This is typically used for displaying the title of the application and providing a primary navigation for the app.
 The ActionBar can contain primary action buttons as well as tabs to control navigation within any app.

-**Note** that we will be using the support library and `ActionBarActivity` for these examples since the library provides maximum compatibility with pre-3.0 Android versions.
+**Note** that we will be using the support library and `AppCompatActivity` for these examples since the library provides maximum compatibility with pre-3.0 Android versions.
 The APIs and usage are the same with the standard ActionBar just with small changes to the imported classes and class names.

 ## Usage

 In the [[Defining ActionBar|Defining-The-ActionBar#actionbar-basics]] cliffnotes we looked at the basics of adding items to the ActionBar and handling clicks.
-In this section, we take a look at how to use `ActionBarActivity` to support all Android versions and also at several powerful and extensible ActionBar features:
+In this section, we take a look at how to use `AppCompatActivity` to support all Android versions and also at several powerful and extensible ActionBar features:

  * Using the split action bar to have a top and bottom menu
  * Adding an Action View (action_layout) and SearchView
  * Using ActionProvider and ShareActionProvider to enable richer functions
  * Configuring Home Icon to navigate "Up"

-### Setting up ActionBarActivity
+### Setting up AppCompatActivity

-In order to ensure that the ActionBar works on all Android versions, we are going to use [ActionBarActivity](https://developer.android.com/reference/android/support/v7/app/ActionBarActivity.html) to setup our support ActionBar.
+In order to ensure that the ActionBar works on all Android versions, we are going to use [AppCompatActivity](https://developer.android.com/reference/android/support/v7/app/AppCompatActivity.html) to setup our support ActionBar.

 First, add the following line to your `app/build.gradle` file: